St Michael's Primary, DA16

 Implementation

-• The school also has whole class ensemble teaching in Years 3 and 4 where children are taught a specific musical instrument for a school year.
-In Year 3, the pupils are currently learning the recorder, whereas in Year 4, children are taught the violin.
+• In Year 4, we have whole class ensemble teaching led by a peripatetic music teacher from Bexley Music in which the children are taught the trumpet.
 These lessons incorporate teaching musical notation, singing, as well as learning to play an instrument.

 • The children’s experience of music is also deepened through a variety of enrichment opportunities including trips to see the London Symphony Orchestra and participation in the Young Voices performance at London’s O2 arena.